 A 2013 RMIT Study found that eating an organic diet for just a week can cause pesticide levels to drop by almost 90% in adults.
 Dr. Liza Oates published results that saw participants’ urinary dialkylphosphates (DAPs) measurements were 89% lower when they ate an organic diet for seven days compared to a conventional diet for the same amount of time.

 So without further ado, here is a revised and localised list of produce with the highest percentage of pesticide detection in Australia.
+I guess you could call it the "Australian Dirty 8", although it doesn't quite have the same ring to it.

 1. Apples 5.
 Grapes